habaneroconsulting/habanero-prototype-boilerplate/README.md

 1. Install [NodeJS](http://nodejs.org/).

-2. Install the Grunt CLI.

-        npm i grunt-cli -g

-3. Run `npm install` at the root project folder.
+2. Run `npm install` at the root project folder.

     This will read the *package.json* file and pull in all required node modules and put into a directory called *node_modules*.
-This directory is generated so it can be deleted and should not be checked into source control.
-If deleted, running `npm install` will re-create it.

-4. Use `grunt` to build:
+3. Use `npm` to build:

-    - `grunt build` will create a debug/test version of the site
+    - `npm run build` will create a debug/test version of the site
-    - `grunt production` will create a production version of the site (i.e. JavaScript and CSS concatenated and minified)
+    - `npm run production` will create a production version of the site (i.e. JavaScript and CSS concatenated and minified)
-    - `grunt serve` will create the debug/test version of the site, then create a simple testing server.
-It also turns on `watch` which waits for file updates and runs the appropriate build tasks (e.g. on a LESS file update, it will re-compile the CSS files)
+    - `npm start` will create the debug/test version of the site, then create a simple testing server